-Whichever 3rd party helpdesk / PSA / CRM system you use – the principle is the same.
-There’s a ConnectWise example below.
+Whichever Helpdesk / PSA / CRM system you use, the principle is the same.

-Firstly, you generate a snippet of HTML code.
-Secondly, that code is pasted into an email template inside your 3rd party app:
+First, we generate the snippet of HTML code.
+You paste the code into an email template inside your system:

-We merge variables from email templates in your 3rd party app into our tracking links, to provide identifiable tracking information which is then stored in your Customer Thermometer account.
-Each app is slightly different and so there’s different instructions and possibilities.
+We merge variables from email templates in your Helpdesl/CRM/email system into our tracking links, to provide identifiable tracking information which is then stored in your Customer Thermometer account.
+Each app is slightly different and there are different instructions and possibilities.

 Outlook / Gmail signature Thermometers